 The Enlarged Board of Appeal deals with two to three referrals and around twenty review cases per year.

-The decisions of the boards of appeal are final at European level.
-If, however, a patent is upheld at the end of the appeal procedure, a competitor may institute national nullity proceedings in a particular member state if, for example, he wants the patent to be invalidated in that country.
-If the patent in question is revoked by the technical board of appeal, there is no further legal remedy at national level.
-It is not possible to involve the European Court of Justice, because the legal systems of the European Patent Office - in other words the European Patent Convention - and the EU are not connected with each other.
+In the centralised procedures established by the European Patent Convention, the boards of appeal are the first and final judicial instance with appellate jurisdiction at European level.
+Accordingly, if a European patent is revoked by the technical board of appeal, there is no further legal remedy at national level.
+If, however, a patent is upheld at the end of the appeal procedure, a competitor may institute national nullity proceedings in a particular member state if, for example, he wants the patent to be declared invalid in that country.
+The boards of appeal cannot refer any questions of law to the European Court of Justice because the legal systems of the European Patent Office - i.e. that of the European Patent Convention - and the EU are not connected with each other.